jsoa/django-formfield/docs/_sources/reference/api.txt

 FormField
 =========

-A form field which accepts a `django.forms.Form` as the first argument.
+A form field which accepts a `django.forms.Form`, a string in the format 'path.to.Class' or a callable that returns a `django.forms.Form` as the first argument.
 :ref:`api_widget_formfield` is used as this fields widget.

 Example Usage::